-For more than 100 years, March 8th has marked what has come to be known as International Women's Day in countries around the world.
-While its purpose differs from place to place—in some countries it's a day of protest, in others it's a way to celebrate the accomplishments of women and promote gender equality—the holiday is more than just a simple hashtag.
-Ahead of this year's celebration, let's take a moment to explore the day’s origins and traditions.
+For more than 100 years, March 8 has marked what has come to be known as International Women’s Day in countries around the world.
+While its purpose differs from place to place—in some countries it’s a day of protest, in others it’s a way to celebrate the accomplishments of women and promote gender equality—the holiday is more than just a simple hashtag.
+Let’s take a moment to explore the day’s origins and traditions.

 1. International Women’s Day originated more than 100 years ago.